-The 2014 selection process for nonprofit civil society observers to the Climate Investment Funds (CIFs) will begin July 2014.
+The selection process for 2015-2016 civil society organization (CSO) observers to the Climate Investment Funds (CIFs) launched in August 2014.

 BACKGROUND AND OVERVIEW

-This was the second selection process for non-profit civil society observers to the Climate Investment Funds.
-RESOLVE provided process design and facilitation for both CIF observer selection processes – once in 2009-2010 for the first pool of CSO observers, and again in 2011-2012 for the newly selected observers.
+This third selection process for CSO observers to the Climate Investment Funds was launched in August 2014.
+RESOLVE also provided process design and facilitation for the previous CIF observer selection processes – once in 2009-2010 for the first pool of CSO observers, and again in 2011-2012 for the current observers.

-The Funds are channeled through five multilateral development banks (MDBs): the African Development Bank, Asian Development Bank, European Bank for Reconstruction and Development, Inter-American Development Bank, and the World Bank Group.
+The funds are channeled through five multilateral development banks (MDBs): the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank, and the World Bank Group.

-Representatives from the Global Environment Facility, United Nations Environment Program, United Nations Development Program, United Nations Framework Convention on Climate Change, civil society, indigenous peoples’ groups, and the private sector are invited to select representatives to participate as active observers in meetings of the CTF Trust Fund Committee, and the three subcommittees of the SCF (FIP, PPCR and SREP).
+Representatives from the Global Environment Facility, the United Nations Environment Program, the United Nations Development Program, the United Nations Framework Convention on Climate Change, civil society, indigenous peoples’ groups, and the private sector are invited to select representatives to participate as active observers in meetings of the CTF Trust Fund Committee and the three subcommittees of the SCF (FIP, PPCR and SREP).

-- Request that CIF committee co-chairs add items to the provisional agenda; and
+- Request that CIF committee co-chairs add items to the provisional agenda

-- Taking into account the concerns of the larger civil society community (not only their own organizations/networks/communities)
+- Taking into account the concerns of the larger civil society community in their region (not only their own organizations/networks/communities)